Reaction-subdiffusion systems and memory: spectra, Turing instability and decay estimates: Subdiffusion with creation and annihilation

+\end{itemize} \end{theorem} We defer the technical proof to Appendix \ref{s:InverseLaplaceNonzeroBranchPoint}.
+Concerning case (1) in the theorem we remark that if $\lambda>\Re(\mu_1)$, then the set $S^+$ is guaranteed to be non-empty.
+Regarding cases (2) and (3) in the theorem, we note that the leading order term in the second component of $\hat\w(q,t)$ is $C_{\bp,2} e^{\mu_2 t}t^{-\gamma}$ in case \textbf{cc}, while it is $C_{\bp,3} e^{\mu_1 t}t^{-\gamma-1}$ in case \textbf{nr}, i.e., $\mu_\Delta>0$.
+We also have absorbed a term of order $e^{\mu_2 t}t^{-\gamma-1}$ into the remainder term.

-\begin{remark} The statement also holds for $\lambda_0=0$ and scalar equations, and thus includes \eqref{e:Henry2006} as well as the subdiffusion equation \eqref{e:Subdiffusion}.
+\begin{remark} The statement also holds for $\Re(\mu_1)=0$ and scalar equations, and thus includes \eqref{e:Henry2006} as well as the subdiffusion equation \eqref{e:Subdiffusion}.
 Notably, for the latter Theorem~\ref{t:ILT-ca} gives the decay as $t^{-\gamma}$ (for rational $\gamma$), which coincides with that derived in Section~\ref{s:Subdiffusion} via \eqref{e:AsympML}. \end{remark}

 \begin{remark} As for Theorem~\ref{t:ILT-ss} the method of proof only allows for rational $\gamma$ and it would be interesting to investigate the general case.
-Likewise, the dependence of the constants on $q$ and thus decay in, e.g., $\Lspace^2$ is beyond the scope of this paper. \end{remark}
+In contrast to Theorem \ref{t:ILT-ss}, the coefficients $C_{\bp,j},j=1,2,3$ decay as $q^{-2}$ in Theorem \ref{t:ILT-ca} so that we expect some smoothening of initial data. \end{remark}

 Similar to Theorem~\ref{t:ILT-ss}, Theorem \ref{t:ILT-ca} reveals that the roots of \eqref{e:FracDRModelB} determine the temporal behaviour of $\hat{\w}$.
-However, in contrast to Theorem \ref{t:ILT-ss}, the Turing instability condition $\lambda_0<0$ implies exponential decay for stable (pseudo-)spectrum.
-The key point is that on the one hand $\mu_1,\mu_2$ are the branch points of \eqref{e:ModelBFourier}, while for the branch point of \eqref{e:ModelAFourier} is the origin.
+However, in contrast to Theorem \ref{t:ILT-ss}, the Turing instability condition $\Re(\mu_1)<0$ implies exponential decay for stable (pseudo-)spectrum.
+The key point is that on the one hand $\mu_1,\mu_2$ are the branch points of \eqref{e:ModelBFourier}, while the branch point of \eqref{e:ModelAFourier} is the origin.
 On the other hand, $s=\mu_1, \mu_2$ also solves the dispersion relation.
-This is the reason for the algebraic decay $t^{-\gamma}$ compared with $t^{-1-1/m}$ in Theorem \ref{t:ILT-ss}.
+This is one of the reasons for the algebraic correction $t^{-\gamma}$ compared with the algebraic decay $t^{\gamma-2}$ in Theorem \ref{t:ILT-ss}.